 AND ACROSS THE STREET.....

-This small cottage was once a grocery store located at the corner of Causeway Rd and Ebony St.
+This small cottage was once a "Superette" a small family operated grocery store which was open into the mid 1960's.
+The store which was painted green, was located at the northwest corner of Causeway Rd and Ebony St. which is now a private residence.

 Below is part of a Standard-times news article referring to the establishments as early as June 1952: